AJE Summer Conference: Call for Papers – The future of journalism education in an age of growing authoritarianism

 Journalism educators need to look at sustainable models that enable us to successfully create curriculum within challenged academic, professional, economic, social and cultural frames.
 Furthermore, we need to consider issues around sustainability, decolonization of curriculum, use of AI as both a pedagogical tool and in the creation of journalism, and address equality, diversity and inclusion.

-As such the AJE is calling for papers around the theme which will cover such topics as:
+As such the AJE called for papers around the theme address such topics as:

 Designing sustainable curriculum for the future: what can we do now to ensure our students are prepared for the challenges and opportunities in the future?
 How does the curriculum position the role of journalism today and in the future?
 Preparing students for a changing world of work and the changing public sphere and expectations of news consumers.